SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Breadth wise inclusivity
 This has somehow become one of the most controversial practices of the society. **If you're against being too accommodating of people, please read this entire section, so that you end up with whatever belief stands at the end.**

 By breadth wise inclusivity, I mean providing multiple slots and multiple days for people to get their round 1 and round 2 finished.
 Extra days for the people who need it.
-Round 3 also needs to be open enough
+Round 3 also needs to be open enough for even people with packed lives to be able to reach the minimum bar.

 Absolutely do not aim to recruit a percentage of applicants, like, "The top 90% will be recruited".
 This is dumb for the same reasons that percentiles in competitive exams are dumb; just because someone was in the bottom 10% doesn't mean that they don't know how to solve math or don't like doing math.
 It's better to measure marks in an exam (or whatever you use as an indication of interest like sessions).